-Shin-Etsu Polymer Co., Ltd.'s business of keypads for automobile applications remained steady.
-However, the company's business of semiconductor wafer-related containers continued to be slow due to sluggish demand for semiconductor devices.
+Shin-Etsu Polymer Co., Ltd.'s business of keypads for automobile applications remained firm, and the company's business of semiconductor wafer-related containers saw a recovery movement.
+On the other hand, the engineering business of Shin-Etsu Engineering Co., Ltd. was slow.

-As a result of the foregoing, this division's total sales decreased by 10.4% (9,756 million yen) from the previous fiscal year to 83,907 million yen and operating income increased by 11.3% (569 million yen) to 5,601 million yen.
+As a result of the foregoing, this division's total sales increased by 12.2% (10,206 million yen) from the previous fiscal year to 94,113 million yen and operating income decreased by 34.5% (1,932 million yen) to 3,669 million yen.